Get Started

 Every link on a programmatic landing page splits the page’s authority and competes for user attention.
 When you generate pages at scale, unchecked cross-linking can bloat each page with dozens or hundreds of links, diluting crawl priority and confusing visitors about where to go next.

-Set a hard cap on programmatic links per template—typically 50 to 100 links maximum, including navigation, footer, and contextually injected internal links.
+Set a hard cap on programmatic links per template, typically 50 to 100 links maximum, including navigation, footer, and contextually injected internal links.
 Prioritize links that serve the user’s immediate intent: related entities within the same category, parent-child hierarchies, or high-value conversion paths.
-Eliminate redundant sidebar widgets and auto-generated “related pages” modules that add noise without strategic value.
+Kill the redundant sidebar widgets and auto-generated “related pages” modules that add noise without strategic value (the worst offender we’ve seen was a “browse all cities” footer block that injected 312 links into every page on a 4,000-URL stack).

 Monitor link density in your QA phase by sampling rendered pages across parameter combinations.
 If certain parameter values trigger excessive links, adjust your template logic to filter or paginate results rather than dumping everything onto one page.
 Fewer, more intentional links preserve equity, improve crawl efficiency, and guide users toward actions that matter.